 Guide

-How to Build an LLM Agent with Email and Calendar Tools Using Nylas CLI
+Build an LLM Agent with Email & Calendar Tools

 LLM agents are just an API call, a context array, and tools.
 Email and calendar are common tool needs.
-Instead of writing OAuth flows and provider-specific API clients, use the Nylas CLI as your tool backend.
+Instead of writing OAuth flows and provider-specific API clients for Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP, use the Nylas CLI as your tool backend.
 One subprocess call per tool.
 Same simplicity as giving your agent ping.

 Why use the CLI as agent tools?